KronicDeth/intellij-elixir/README.md

 * **"Reconfigure Now"** -- one-click fix for folder mark warnings and module SDK errors
 * **"Open Project Structure"** -- navigate to SDK/module settings
+* **"Don't Warn for This SDK"** -- suppress OTP mismatch warnings for a specific SDK

 Notifications auto-expire when the issue is resolved (e.g., after running "Reconfigure Now").
 Rapid project structure changes (such as importing multiple modules) are debounced to avoid notification spam.